Summary

-A compact routing doctrine for coding agents: planning versus acting, local versus hosted, fast versus deep, and when to split a task instead of feeding one giant context window.
+A compact routing note for coding agents: planning versus acting, local versus hosted, fast versus deep, and when to split a task instead of feeding one giant context window.

 Provider leaderboards are a weak routing plan for day-to-day agent work.
 Planning, patching, reviewing, summarizing, and broad codebase exploration all stress different parts of an agent stack.